meeeeredith/meredithraven/README.md

 ---

+# meredithraven

+this is a fork with some addons from `PianoPenguin471`'s current pre-release.
+The list below will be updated with features that are being added, possibly may merge these changes with the initial repo.

+- `fixed nametags not rendering in some cases`
+- `fixed chams not rendering is some cases`
+- `added distance display to nametags`
+- `added dynamic colored health display to nametags`
+- `added text scale slider for nametags`

+---

 ## Usage
 - You can open the GUI of RavenWeave by pressing RShift, you can change this key using `/gui <key>`.